ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Cloud Computing In AWS/Week 4/W4 - Practice Quiz.md

 ##### Web apps from one domain can interact with content served by S3 (another domain) using _______
 CORS
 - Cross-origin resource sharing (CORS) defines a way for client web applications that are loaded in one domain to interact with resources in a different domain.
 With CORS support, you can build rich client-side web applications with S3 and selectively allow cross-origin access to your S3 resources.

+##### Which storage option is durable, most cost effective for non-critical data which doesn't need multiple copies but data needs to be retrieved within minutes?
+S3-Standard IA